NicoDelle/jarvisIO/README.md

 ## Current state of developement
 The code provided right now is a valid proof of concept: once uploaded to the arduino, it starts recording when a button connected to DP02 is pressed.
 An array representing 1 second of audio is produced and passed to the model, that has shown a promising accuracy during developement, cloud testing and on-board testing.

+### What to do next?
+Now it's time to make this project perfectly functional.
+The fisrt thing to do is achieving real time analysis, running inference at least once a second